-In response, analysis was conducted to assess the impacts of migrating the County's 2.74 multi-residential tax ratio to the new Provincial maximum threshold for multi-residential tax ratio of 2.0 over a four-year period.
-This was achieved within the current property value assessment cycle, reaching the destination ratio of 2.0 in 2020.
+In response, analysis was conducted to assess the impacts of migrating the County's 2.74 multiresidential tax ratio to the new Provincial maximum threshold for multi-residential tax ratio of 2.0 over a four-year period.
+This was achieved within the property value assessment cycle at the time, reaching the destination ratio of 2.0 in 2020.